 To view saved items, select the folder icon to the right of the search box.

 This is only a temporary folder.
 When you leave Summon, folder contents will disappear.
+It will also timeout and be emptied after 20 minutes of inactivity.
 You will need to export or email items in order to keep them.